madworx/blueprint-terraform-gpg/README.md

         --versioning-configuration Status=Enabled
 ```

-(Older versions of the state file can be restored via the AWS Console
+(If you mess up, older versions of the state file are available for restore using the AWS Console
 or the `awscli` utility.)

 #### Enable AWS managed encryption on bucket contents